AleksLitynski/wizardgame-public/readme.md

 # Wiard Game Engine

 This project was a learning exercise to build a game engine from 'scratch'.
-Scratch in this case being SDL2, C++, CMake, and openGL.
+Scratch in this case being SDL2, C++, CMake, and OpenGL.
 It might become a game about a wizard some day, but for now, it's just a learning exercise in game engine internals.

 This project includes a hand rolled entity component system, a rendering system, and a rudimentary physics system.